ratwolfzero/hopalong_python/README.md

 ### Pixel-Based Density Estimation

-#### Point-to-Pixel Mapping
+#### Continuous Point to Discrete Pixel Mapping

 - Trajectory points are represented as floating-point coordinates in a two-dimensional continuous space.
 To visualize these points as a discrete image, they must be mapped to integer pixel coordinates.
 This is achieved by applying scaling factors derived from the trajectory’s extents (minimum and maximum) and the image dimensions.
 These scaling factors ensure that continuous coordinates are appropriately transformed to fit within the image’s pixel grid.

 ##### Integer Conversion

-- Floating-point coordinates are converted to integer pixel locations.
+Floating-point coordinates are converted to integer pixel locations.
 This conversion is inherently lossy: closely spaced trajectory points in continuous space may map to the same pixel, resulting in multiple "hits" for that pixel. (quantization error due to discretization)

+##### Density Representation

-- An image array is initialized with zeros.
+An image array is initialized with zeros.
 For each mapped pixel location, the hit count at the corresponding array index is incremented.
 Pixels with higher hit counts represent areas of greater density, approximating the local concentration of trajectory points in the continuous space.
 The sum of all pixel hit counts corresponds to the number of iterations.

 #### Visualization